chef/chef-web-docs/includes_delivery_integration/includes_delivery_integration_github_push_changes.rst

    $ git add . && git commit -m 'add delivery config'
    $ git push origin add_delivery_config

-(The |delivery_cli| can perform all of this for projects that use local repositories; one day, it'll do it for remote repositories as well.)
+(The ``delivery`` command can perform all of this for projects that use local repositories; one day, it'll do it for remote repositories as well.)

 Finally, create a pull request from this change in the |github| webui.